 Consistency in frequency directly influences the outcomes of scar massage, but the duration of each session also plays a vital role in effectiveness.

-Ideally, you should aim for sessions lasting between 10 to 15 minutes.
-This timeframe allows adequate pressure and movement to promote circulation and break down tissue adhesions.
+Ideally, you should aim for sessions lasting between 5 to 15 minutes.
+This timeframe allows enough pressure and movement to promote circulation and reduce tissue tightness without overworking the skin.

-You may find longer sessions beneficial, but it’s important to listen to your body and avoid overdoing it.
-Aim for 2 to 3 sessions per day for best results, ensuring that you maintain a comfortable and steady pace.
+You may find longer sessions beneficial for larger scars, but it is important to listen to your body and avoid overdoing it.
+Aim for a comfortable and steady pace.

 Monitor your skin’s response during each session, adjusting the duration as necessary to prevent irritation.
 This balanced approach helps maximize the benefits of your scar massage routine.